Variations on a Theme

 It’s not uncommon in ALS for something unexpectedly and abruptly to aggravate your airway and throw you

 exhausting, frustrating and extremely unnerving for both the choker and the caregiver.
 The actions to take for

 choking depend on the type of choking spell you’re having.
 For example:

-The Heimlich Choke
+- The Heimlich Choke

 A large piece of food completely blocks the airway.
 You can’t speak or cough.
 This is an emergency!
 It

 requires the Heimlich maneuver, either by a caregiver or self-administered, to force the blockage up and out.

 If not successful in two tries, call 911 and continue trying the Heimlich while waiting for help.

 A pill or bit of food sticks in your throat.
 After a moment you can breathe but with a scary

 “heeee” sound.
 Just as you start getting a little air in, you start coughing and/or gagging